Timestamp

 An actual time-stamp from around 1960.

-A timestamp is a sequence of characters or encoded information identifying when a certain event occurred, usually giving date and time of day, sometimes accurate to a small fraction of a second.
+A timestamp is a sequence of characters or encoded information identifying when a certain event occurred, usually giving the date and time of day, sometimes accurate to a small fraction of a second.
 Timestamps do not have to be based on some absolute notion of time, however.
-They can have any epoch, can be relative to any arbitrary time, such as the power-on time of a system, or to some arbitrary time in the past.
+They can have any epoch, can be relative to any arbitrary time, such as the power-on time of a system or some arbitrary time in the past.

-A distinction is sometimes made between the terms datestamp, timestamp and date-timestamp:
+A distinction is sometimes made between the terms datestamp (DS), timestamp (TS) and date-timestamp (DTS):